 5. Reward the Hunters

 Eggs collected can then be exchanged for prizes.
-It being Easter, what better reward than to exchange the plastic eggs collected for chocolate ones!
+It being Easter, what better reward than to exchange the plastic eggs collected for chocolate eggs!

 Easter Egg Hunt Rules and Variations